HCDigitalScholarship/documentation/lemp_stack.md

 $ pip3 install -r requirements.txt
 ```

 If you get an error, it is most likely because you forgot to switch to root.
-Don't run it again with `sudo`; follow the steps above to make sure that your virtualenv is properly activated in root mode.
+Don't run it again with `sudo`; follow the steps above to make sure that your virtualenv is properly activated in root mode.<br/>
+If you get wired errors, also try to upgrade your `pip` by running `pip install --upgrade pip`

 The git repo you cloned probably didn't contain a `settings.py` file, for security reasons.
 You'll need to copy this from wherever you were developing previously.
 The exact location depends on your project's setup, but, for a project `foo`, it would typically go in either `foo/foo/settings.py` or `foo/settings.py`.
 You also may need to change the `DATABASES` variable in the settings file.
 If you are setting up a production server, make sure `DEBUG` is set to `False`.